365businessdev/docs/docs/en-us/365-business-proxy-application/proxy-application-whatis.md

 ![Proxy Application Architecture](/assets/images/365-business-proxy-application/proxy-application-architecture.png)

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong> The 365 business Proxy Application Cloud Service is hosted in Germany and does not store any data.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong> The 365 business Proxy Application Cloud Service is hosted in Germany and does not store any data.
 The service acts as an intermediary and establishes a real-time connection to the Proxy Application Client.<br>Your data is completely secure and is never stored or analyzed for any reason.
 </div>

 | Component | Description |